understories/votc/internal_thought.md

 ---

 **Note for Game Master:** Use these concepts to guide Socratic questions, but never lecture.
-Probe with questions that help participants discover these connections themselves.
+Probe with questions that help participants discover these connections themselves. **CRITICAL: Ask only one question at a time** - this maintains focus, allows for deeper exploration, and prevents overwhelming participants with multiple prompts.